 Shelter is vital for survival.
 Exposure to cold or wet weather conditions could lead to hypothermia, as over 600 Americans discover to their detriment every year.

-An emergency sleeping bag is just one part of a survival sleeping kit; if you want to survive cold weather, rain, sleet, snow, you’ll need shelter as well.
+An emergency sleeping bag is just one part of a survival sleeping kit; if you want to survive cold weather, rain, sleet, or snow, you’ll also need shelter.

-While knowing how to build a survival shelter is a valuable bushcraft skill, you may not have time to gather the equipment you need to construct one in an emergency.
+While knowing how to build a survival shelter is a valuable bushcraft skill, you may not have time to gather the necessary equipment to construct one in an emergency.
 In situations like those, an emergency bivy sack could save your life.

 There are hundreds of bivy sacks available, but few of them meet our exacting standards.
 Some are too flimsy or easily torn, while others fail to keep the water out or accumulate so much condensation that you wake up wet anyway.

-I decided to take on the challenge of tracking down the best bivy sacks for survival.
+I decided to tackle the challenge of tracking down the best bivy sacks for survival.